 Lyssons Beach is one of Jamaica’s better public beaches, a prime jewel in Saint Thomas near its capital Morant Bay.
-This white strip of coastline has two sections but the best part of it is that they’re both free!
-One is managed by the Natural Resources Conservation Authority (NRCA), a government arm charged with maintaining Jamaica’s shoreline.
+Lyssons Beach features a white strip of coastline which has two sections but the best part is that they’re still both free in 2022!
+One part of Lyssons Beach is managed by the Natural Resources Conservation Authority (NRCA), a government arm charged with maintaining Jamaica’s shoreline.
 The other is owned and operated by the University of the West Indies (UWI) for its students.
-My experience is based on the UWI portion but the coastline and views are the same.
+My experience is based on the UWI portion of Lyssons Beach, but the coastline and views are the same.

 Starting from Downtown Kingston, I took a coaster (small public buses) headed to Morant Bay which board passengers along West Parade.
 The fare is $250 per person.
 Check the destination of the bus with the conductor (man who collects the fare) before boarding since buses which run to other communities of Saint Thomas such as Yallahs also load there.
 It will be a tight fit as all Jamaican country buses are.
 The ride is an hour and a half, inclusive of stops to pick up and let off passengers.
 The landscape along the way varies from urban, suburban to entirely rural where trees replace buildings.
 Coastline appears, disappears and reappears along the way until you’re finally at the Morant Bay bus terminal, the bus’ final stop.

-There’s a barbed wire fence separating the beaches, visible in this photo if you look carefully.
-Both have lifeguards, picnic tables, sun, sand and sea but I think the only difference is the availability of clean changing rooms and bathrooms, BBQ grills, seclusion and better security at the UWI portion.
+There’s a barbed wire fence separating Lyssons Beach into two, visible in this photo if you look carefully.
+Both beaches have lifeguards, picnic tables, sun, sand and sea but I think the only difference is the availability of clean changing rooms and bathrooms, BBQ grills, seclusion and better security at the UWI portion.
 The UWI beach is open everyday except Mondays & Tuesdays for cleaning, and on Good Friday and Christmas Day but is open on all other public holidays even if they fall on Mondays and Tuesdays.
 It normally opens from 10am to 5pm.

 I’m not aware of any strict open/closing hours for the government-run part of Lyssons beach.
 It’s not fenced around like the UWI portion so I’m sure it’s 24/7 since there’d be no means by which to restrict access.
 Of course, there wouldn’t be a lifeguard or caretaker around after hours so use it at your own risk I’d say.